-When most people consider cyber threats, they think of external threats and don’t consider insider threats.
-According to a recent Harvard Business Review article, “the nature of insider threats can be categorized into malicious, accidental, or negligent, and account for a combined 39% of all data breaches.”
+When most people think about cybersecurity threats, they primarily think of external ones (ie: hackers trying to break into your systems) and don’t even consider the potential that insider compromises may cause.
+According to a Harvard Business Review article, “the nature of insider threats can be categorized into malicious, accidental, or negligent, and account for a combined 39% of all data breaches.”

-By developing and implementing a company-wide computer use policy, misuse can be more easily identified and addressed before a seemingly insignificant issue snowballs into a more serious problem.
-An additional benefit of establishing one of these policies for your organization is that it can help to increase your organization’s productivity.
+By developing and implementing a company-wide Computer Use Policy, misuse can be more easily identified and addressed before a seemingly insignificant issue snowballs into a more serious breach.
+An additional benefit of establishing this policy for your organization is that it can also help to increase your organization’s productivity.

-You can create a computer use policy on your own or have your IT services company do it for you.
-If you don’t already have one, here are six of reasons (and benefits) for why you should implement an effective computer use policy at your organization.
+You can create a Computer Use Policy on your own or have your IT services company create one for you.
+But if you don’t already have one, here are six pretty compelling reasons (and benefits) as to why an effective Computer Use Policy at your organization is not only warranted, but necessary:

 1. It Offers Legal Protection for Your Company

-Effective computer use policies are all-encompassing: They should address everything from the download or email distribution of pornographic content to how network integrity can be weakened by manipulating configurations and settings.
+An effective Computer Use Policy is all-encompassing: it should address everything from the download or email distribution of pornographic content to how network integrity can be weakened by manipulating configurations and settings.
 This type of policy can help to protect your company from harassment lawsuits, confidential information being lost through network vulnerabilities and other similar issues.
-An effective computer use policy places the responsibility for data security into the hands of the user.
+An effective Computer Use Policy places the responsibility for data security into the hands of the user.

 Ultimately, a defined policy sets the precedence for what your organization is responsible for versus what the users are responsible for regarding security.
 This is especially important when you consider how much there is to worry about in terms of viruses, malware, ransomware and hacks — particularly if your organization enables users to use remote access and personal devices.
 A good policy helps users avoid making choices that can potentially place your organization in a legally- or publicity-damaging situation.